 Students experiencing psychological problems will be treated with compassion, support, dignity, and respect for privacy.
 The School will offer as much support and assistance as possible within the scope of its primary mission of education.

 Counseling faculty members in the Office of Student Affairs and Admissions are available for advice and counseling on personal and academic concerns.
 In addition, students have access to professional counseling through the Department of Psychiatry.
-Students may contact the Director of Medical Student Mental Health Services, Dr. Brian Merrill, 937-223-8840, firstname.lastname@example.org or the Wright State University Counseling and Wellness, 937-775- 3407.
+Students may contact the Director of Medical Student Mental Health Services, Dr. Kari Harper, 937-223-8840, firstname.lastname@example.org or the Wright State University Counseling and Wellness, 937-775- 3407.

 Since psychological problems do not necessarily imply unacceptable student performance, the School does not impose administrative actions solely because of a student's psychological condition.
 However, the School cannot relax those performance and behavior standards that are essential to medical education.
 Administrative intervention could be required when psychological problems cause unacceptable performance or behavior.